-Each autumn, in association with the British Academy, we invite one of the speakers in the Academy's London-based public lecture series to give their lecture again at the University of Leeds.
+Each autumn, in association with the British Academy, The Cultural Institute and the Ilkley Literature Festival, we invite one of the speakers in the Academy's London-based public lecture series to give their lecture again at the University of Leeds.

 As part of Ilkley Literature Festival, this free event combined talk, poetry readings and song in a sequence exploring Gurney's responses to literature, landscape, history, memory and the First World War.